pausan/syncdbdocs/README.md

-The original intend was to be able to sync back the documentation onto the database, and while still possible and probably not hard to do, I've decided that synching comments back to the database is not worth it due to the different constraints of some databases of limiting comment length.
+The original intend was to be able to sync back the documentation onto the database, and while still possible and probably not hard to do, I've decided that synching comments back to the database is not worth it due to the different constraints of some databases of limiting comment length and/or comment availability altogether.

 It is probably far more useful to preserve the documentation in textual form and have a simple way of updating the document to include the new fields being